 – Operating system used

-– IP address used (if applicable: in anonymized form)
+– IP address used (if applicable, in anonymized form)

-In order to make your visit to our website attractive and to enable the use of certain functions, we use so-called cookies on various pages.
-These are small text files that are stored on your end device.
-Some of the cookies we use are deleted after the end of the browser session, i.e. after closing your browser (so-called session cookies).
-Other cookies remain on your terminal and enable us or our partner companies (third-party cookies) to recognize your browser on your next visit (persistent cookies).
-If cookies are set, they collect and process specific user information such as browser and location data as well as IP address values according to individual requirements.
-Persistent cookies are automatically deleted after a specified period, which may vary depending on the cookie.
+In order to make the visit to our website attractive and to enable the use of certain functions, we use so-called cookies on various pages.
+These are small text files that are stored on your terminal device.
+Some of the cookies we use are deleted at the end of the browser session, i.e. after you close your browser (so-called session cookies).
+Other cookies remain on your terminal device and enable us or our partner companies (third-party cookies) to recognize your browser on your next visit (persistent cookies).
+When cookies are set, they collect and process specific user information such as browser and location data as well as IP address values, if required.
+Persistent cookies are automatically deleted after a certain time, which may vary depending on the cookie.
 You can check the duration of the respective cookie storage in the overview of the cookie settings of your web browser.

-In some cases, cookies are used to simplify the ordering process by saving settings (e.g. remembering the content of a virtual shopping basket for a later visit to the website).
-If personal data are also processed by individual cookies set by us, the processing is carried out in accordance with Art.
-6 (1) point b GDPR either for the execution of the contract or in accordance with Art.
-6 (1) point f GDPR to safeguard our legitimate interests in the best possible functionality of the website and a customer-friendly and effective design of the page visit.
+In some cases, cookies are used to simplify the ordering process by storing settings (e.g. remembering the contents of a virtual shopping cart for a later visit to the website).
+Insofar as personal data is also processed by individual cookies set by us, the processing is carried out on the basis of Art.
+6 (1) point b GDPR either for the performance of the contract or in accordance with Art.
+6 (1) point f GDPR to protect our legitimate interests in the best possible functionality of the website and a customer-friendly and effective design of the site visit.

-Please note that you can set your browser in such a way that you are informed about the setting of cookies and you can decide individually about their acceptance or exclude the acceptance of cookies for certain cases or generally.
-Each browser differs in the way it manages the cookie settings.
-This is described in the help menu of each browser, which explains how you can change your cookie settings.
-You will find these for the respective browsers under the following links:
+Please note that you can set your browser so that you are informed about the setting of cookies and you can decide individually about their acceptance or exclude the acceptance of cookies for certain cases or in general.
+Each browser differs in the way it manages cookie settings.
+How you can change your cookie settings is described in the help menu of the respective browser.
+You can find these for the respective browsers under the following links:

 – Internet Explorer: https://support.microsoft.com/en-us/windows/delete-and-manage-cookies-168dab11-075 3-043d-7c16-ede5947fc64d

 – Firefox: https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop